CIS-461-2017/hw01_raytracer/README.md

 Ray Class (5 points)
 --------
 We have provided you with a mostly-complete `Ray` class in `ray.h`.
-It declares but does not define the function `GetTransformedCopy`.
+It declares, but does not define, the function `GetTransformedCopy`.
 Implement this function so that it takes in a transformation matrix and returns a __copy__ of the Ray that has been transformed by said matrix.
 When a ray is transformed by a matrix, both its origin and direction are changed.